welldan97/protocolist/README.md

              if:   'changes.any?'
 ```

 The event type will be `edit`.
-A proc, symbol a̶n̶d̶ ̶a̶ ̶s̶t̶r̶i̶n̶g̶ for data
+A proc, symbol and a string for data
 option represent a method, else types will be stored as is.

 The `unless` option also can be passed.